luluzhou1/alinush.github.io/_includes/refs.md

 [^GHR99]: **Secure Hash-and-Sign Signatures Without the Random Oracle**, by Gennaro, Rosario and Halevi, Shai and Rabin, Tal, *in Advances in Cryptology --- EUROCRYPT '99*, 1999

 [^GHW21]: **Jellyfish Merkle Tree**, by Zhenhuan Gao and Yuxuan Hu and Qinfan Wu, 2021, [[URL]](https://developers.diem.com/papers/jellyfish-merkle-tree/2021-01-14.pdf)

+[^GI08]: **Sub-linear Zero-Knowledge Argument for Correctness of a Shuffle**, by Groth, Jens and Ishai, Yuval, *in Advances in Cryptology -- EUROCRYPT 2008*, 2008

 [^GJ03]: **A Signature Scheme as Secure as the Diffie-Hellman Problem**, by Goh, Eu-Jin and Jarecki, Stanisław, *in Advances in Cryptology --- EUROCRYPT 2003*, 2003